Jimmyfevrier/osTicket--Post-installation/README.md

 <img width="468" alt="Image" src="https://github.com/user-attachments/assets/e1d644c2-11db-47fd-b595-2838ea452a13" />

-- Note the Client create the ticket as the Agent can choose to work on the ticket or forward the ticket to the correct department for assistance.
+Note: the Client create the ticket as the Agent can choose to work on the ticket or forward the ticket to the correct department for assistance.

 </p>
 <p>